KreativKrish/FrostHack_2023/README.md

 # FrostHack_2023
-This folder contains the code Deep Learning model.
+This folder contains the code of Deep Learning model.